Feeling Out of Energy? Let's Get You Back on Track

 3. Think before adopting the latest productivity hacks

-Right now, you should definitely ask yourself what is this lady talking about an does this really apply to me.
+Right now, you should definitely ask yourself what is this lady talking about and does this really apply to me.
 And you should have an equal amount of doubt when considering every other hack or recommendation you read about.
 The thing is, what works for me, doesn’t have to work for you.
 What didn’t work for me, might work out just fine for you.

 You should also consider the person that is giving you recommendations.
 For example, the ongoing mindfulness and meditation trend.
 While there’s nothing wrong with it in principle, there is something iffy about it when the suggestion to get on the mindfulness train comes from the human resources department.

-As William Little said it in his article in The Guardian: ‘But practicing mindfulness to deal with work-related stress is not turning us into rebels, it’s making all docile.
+As William Little said in his article in The Guardian: ‘But practicing mindfulness to deal with work-related stress is not turning us into rebels, it’s making all docile.
 Is it our equivalent of soma, the drug that kept everyone happy in Huxley’s Brave New World?
 We’re more likely to rebel if we don’t dull the pain, right?’

 What he meant there is that while mindfulness is great in essence if nothing is done to actually improve the work-culture that is making us stressed, it becomes something that makes us normalize the problems and just accept them as they are.

-Others have found that mindfulness or meditation shouldn’t have anything to do with a workplace.
+Others have found that mindfulness or meditation shouldn’t have anything to do with the workplace.
 The two just don’t go together.
 Simply put, mindfulness is about accepting things as they are and being in the moment and companies want their employees to strive for better results to make the company more successful in the future – it just doesn’t make any sense.

 Instead of using the scarce resource that is your energy into making peace with it, put your energy to finding your way out of it.